jatanRT/eprscope/README.md

 # Simulation of the phenylalenyl (perinaphthenyl or PNT) radical,
 # see also https://pubs.rsc.org/en/content/articlelanding/2006/CS/b500509b.
-# The additional experimental/instrumental parameters are not shown,
+# The additional experimental/instrumental parameters are not shown.
-# and posses their default values => see the corresponding documentation
+# They posses their default values => see the corresponding documentation
 # of `eval_sim_EPR_iso()` function.
 #
 simulation.iso <-